marceloclp/discordial/README.md

 # Discordial
 Discordial is a framework for building Discord bots.
 It makes use of the advantages of TypeScript and combines elements of OOP (Object Oriented Programming) and FP (Functional Programming).

-Discordial is built uisin the [IoC (Inversion of Control)](https://en.wikipedia.org/wiki/Inversion_of_control) design pattern, and focus on modularity and ease of use.
-Adding functionality to your bot is as easy as downloading a packaging and writing a single line of code.
+Discordial is built using the [IoC (Inversion of Control)](https://en.wikipedia.org/wiki/Inversion_of_control) design pattern, and focus on modularity and ease of use.
+Adding functionality to your bot is as easy as downloading a module and writing a single line of code.

 ## Example
-Discordial works by registering plugins during your Discordial configuration.
-Therefore, adding more functionality is as easy as registering more plugins.
+Discordial works by registering plugins during your Discordial instantiation.
+To register plugins, simply append them to the plugins array.
 ```ts
 import { Discordial } from "discordial";
 import { PrefixPlugin } from "./prefix/prefix.plugin";